top of page

 Jenny Noland is also a Board-Certified Ketonutrition Specialist.
 The CKNS certification identifies a nutritionist as a trained professional in the Ketogenic Diet.

 The CKNS is a specialty certification credentialed by BCNS, the certifying body of the American Nutrition Association.
-Earning this credential requires the completion of the advanced ketogenic nutrition training program, passing the board exam, and applying the ketogenic diet in clinical practice.
+Earning this credential requires completing the advanced ketogenic nutrition training program, passing the board exam, and applying the ketogenic diet in clinical practice.

 12. Do you work with children?